 One of the most talked about categories of marine debris is ocean plastic.
-Plastic marine debris is any plastic material that inadvertently makes it way out to sea—none of it belongs there.
+Plastic marine debris is any plastic material that inadvertently makes its way out to sea—none of it belongs there.
 In general, marine litter is any human-created waste that has been discharged into the coastal or marine environment.

 Innovative Plastic Packaging

-Plastic packaging not only delivers direct economic benefits but can also contribute to increased levels of resource productivity—for instance, plastic packaging can reduce food waste by extending shelf life and can reduce fuel consumption for transportation by bringing packaging weight down.
+Plastic packaging not only delivers direct economic benefits but can also contribute to increased levels of resource productivity.
+For instance, plastic packaging can reduce food waste by extending shelf life and can reduce fuel consumption for transportation by bringing packaging weight down.

 “People around the world rely on plastics to do more with less and lighten society’s environmental footprint.
 Strong, lightweight plastics enable us to reduce material use and ultimately conserve resources, save energy, lower greenhouse gas emissions, and reduce waste.
-Plastics’ environmental profile can become even stronger when we all work together to recycle or otherwise properly dispose of these efficient materials after use.” –Steve Russell, American Chemistry Council
+Plastics’ environmental profile can become even stronger when we all work together to recycle or otherwise properly dispose of these efficient materials after use.”

 America’s Plastics MakersTM stand with scientists and policy makers who have found that effective solutions require actions to improve litter prevention, recycling, and other waste management infrastructure, along with strong regional and international partnerships.

-Since 2011, plastics makers have been partners in many efforts to research and prevent marine debris around the world under our “Declaration of the Global Plastics Solutions for Solutions on Marine Litter,” which has been signed by 69 plastics associations in 35 countries.
+Since 2011, plastics makers have been partners in many efforts to research and prevent marine debris around the world under our “Declaration of the Global Plastics Solutions for Solutions on Marine Litter,” which has been signed by 75 plastics associations in 40 countries.
 The Declaration focuses on education, public policy, best practices, plastics recycling and recovery, plastic pellet containment, and research.
-The 2016 Progress Report lists 260 projects that have been completed or are in progress in various parts of the world since the effort began.
+The 2017 Progress Report lists 355 projects that have been completed or are in progress in various parts of the world since the effort began.